≥90% of participants will know how to manage pain appropriately.

 Like many medications, there are multiple potential interactions.
 Some more common interactions include:

 Oxycodone is a schedule II-controlled substance and is available in multiple forms.

-Those with a creatinine clearance less than 60 mL/min should have the dose adjusted down as serum concentration of oxycodone will increase in renal insufficiency.
+Those with a creatinine clearance of less than 60 mL/min should have the dose adjusted as serum concentration of oxycodone will increase in renal insufficiency.
 Those with hepatic impairment should have doses reduced.
-The starting dose should be lowered one-third to one-half and slowly titrated up to effect.
+The starting dose should be lowered one-third to one-half and slowly titrated to effect.

 Oxycodone is contraindicated in those with paralytic ileus, significant respiratory depression, hypercarbia, acute or severe bronchial asthma, and GI obstruction.